Vermont Property Tax Rate

 Frequently Asked Questions

-Data Source: U.S. Census Bureau, 2023 American Community Survey 5-Year Estimates.
+Data Source: U.S. Census Bureau, 2024 American Community Survey 5-Year Estimates (the latest available).
 Effective tax rates are calculated by dividing median real estate taxes paid by median home value.
+Actual property tax rates may vary based on local taxing jurisdictions, exemptions, and assessment practices.
+This information is for general reference only and should not be used as a substitute for professional tax advice.